Radera has had many interesting challenges. Here are some of them.

 The word spread and shortly after Radera helped Radio Råd og Kultur enjoy the same benefits from our solution.

-The christmas lights project was set in an old machine hall which was venue for a yearly employee party.
+The Atrium project was set in an old machine hall which was venue for a yearly employee party.
 The wish was an interesting art installation for which they hired an art company that sub-contracted Radera for the technical setup.
 Radera got on board only days before the party which made for an interesting challenge.
 Especially because the tubes were wireless and battery powered without the possibility for recharge.

 Exactly the kind of challenge we like